creativetechnologylab/interactive-typography-opentype-p5/README.md

 ### Font Loading

 The font is loaded asynchronously using `opentype.js`.
 This library offers a robust set of functionalities to handle OpenType and TrueType fonts.
+This function searchs for a font file in the data directory.
+If it finds the file, it will load it into the font variable, otherwise it gives us an error.
+The font needs to be uploaded to a folder of your own creation.
+This example creates and uses a folder "data".

 ```javascript
 opentype.load("data/FreeSans.otf", function (error, _font) {